tableau/Logshark/docs/docs/logshark_postgres.md

 -----------

 ## Write Output to PostgreSQL
-LogShark can write its output to a PostgreSQL database server.
-Simply provide the connection string, ensure the chosen user has the necessary permissions, and LogShark will handle creating the database, tables, columns, and inserting all the extracted data from your Tableau logs.
+To write LogShark's output to PostgreSQL database you need to provide the connection string and ensure the chosen user has the necessary permissions.
+LogShark will handle creating the database, tables, columns, and inserting all the extracted data from your Tableau logs.

 ### System Requirements
 You will need: